Finance Your Rural Home with USDA Zero-Down

 | Best For | Low-to-moderate income buyers | Buyers with lower credit | Buyers with strong credit and savings |

-USDA loans stand out for low-to-moderate-income buyers due to zero down payments, low mortgage insurance fees, and income and location eligibility.
+USDA loans stand out for low-to-moderate-income buyers due to zero down payments, low mortgage insurance premiums, and income and location eligibility requirements.
 FHA loans suit buyers with lower credit but require higher insurance and a 3.5% down payment.
-Conventional loans are best for those who do not qualify for the Rural Development Guaranteed Housing Loan—buyers with strong credit and savings, with down payments from 3% to 20%.
+Conventional loans are best for those who do not qualify for the Rural Development Guaranteed Housing Loan - buyers with strong credit and savings who can make down payments of 3% to 20%.
 For a detailed comparison, read about how USDA home loans compare to FHA loans.

 How to Apply for a USDA Loan